mohitjain/mohitjain/_posts/2013-01-18-how-to-fetch-and-parse-emails-in-ruby-on-rails.md

 layout: post
 comments: true
 permalink: /2013/01/how-to-fetch-and-parse-emails-in-ruby-on-rails/
 categories: quick-solution tips-and-tricks
 ---

-Last weekend I was working on an mini hackathon and launched a group emailing service.
+Last weekend I was working on a mini hackathon and launched a group emailing service.
 [EmailList.io][1].
 The task was to setup an email server, how to fetch and parse emails in ruby on rails forward it to respective group members.
 Last part was pretty simple.
-In this post I am just talking about “How to fetch and parse emails in ruby on rails.”
+In this post, I am just talking about “How to fetch and parse emails in ruby on rails.”

  [1]: http://emaillist.io/?utm_source=codebeerstartups&utm_medium=blogpost&utm_campaign=codebeerstartups